northpolesec/santa/docs/docs/features/binary-authorization.md

 // This expression will be cacheable. target.signing_time >= timestamp('2025-05-31T00:00:00Z')

-// Prevent using the --inspect flag
+// Prevent using the --inspect flag.
 // This expression will NOT be cacheable.
 '--inspect' in args ?
 BLOCKLIST : ALLOWLIST

-// Block all executions with DYLD_INSERT_LIBRARIES environment variable set
+// Block all executions with DYLD_INSERT_LIBRARIES environment variable set.
 // This expression will NOT be cacheable.
 ! has(envs.DYLD_INSERT_LIBRARIES)
 ```